 Jackson Wisdorf, All Things Considered Host

-Other than working at WTPR, Jackson enjoys talking [at great length] about beer, listening to music and cooking.
-When not hosting All Things Considered, he co-hosts No Country for Old Music along with his own music program The Midnight Snack.
+Other than working at KXWT, Jackson enjoys talking [at great length] about beer, listening to music and cooking.
+When not hosting All Things Considered, he co-hosts No Country for Old Music along with his own music program Thee Midnight Snack.